In this article, you will find :

 COO , Roofing Solutions

-Tupac has over 19 years of experience in the roofing industry.
+Tupac has 20 years of experience in the roofing industry.
 He sits on the executive board of the National Roofing Contractors Association.

 Check out other free insights